secretmtgdev/Data-Structures/README.md

 # Data Structures - Follow my leetcode @mike3651 to see my latest submissions!
+__UPDATE__: So I decided to buy a subscription for leetcode since I decided that it would be worth it in the long while to have access to mock interviews as well as being able to tackle a larger set of problems.

 The idea behind this repository is to be a centralized space in which I can improve upon my JavaScript and Data Structures/Algorithm skills.
 Inspiration stems from the following:
 - UW: CSE 142, Computer Programming I
 - UW: CSE 143, Computer Programming II